 These 16 Photos Show What Life Was Like In West Virginia Coal Camps

-West Virginia has a long history with coal.
+Coal camps in WV have a long history.
+Coal mining was a vital and profitable industry but also came with a high cost of difficult work conditions and risky days on the job.
 We often hear references to coal camps and company stores, but have you ever wondered what life was actually like back in coal camps during the 1930s?
 Check out these photos to get a glimpse of what it was like.